proofrock/ws4sqlite-client-go/README.md

 // - RowsUpdatedBatch: if the node was a statement and a batch of values was
 //                     provided; it's a slice of the numbers of updated rows
 //                     for each batch item;
-// - ResultSet(): if the node was a query; it's a slice of maps with an item
+// - ResultSet: if the node was a query; it's a slice of maps with an item
 //              per returned record, and each map has the name of the filed
 //              as a key of each entry, and the value as a value. fmt.Printf("Number of responses: %d\n", len(res.Results))

 fmt.Printf("Was 1st response successful? %t\n", res.Results[0].Success)